FLT19940317/MFQE2.0/README.md

 > For quick download, you can go to our [Dropbox](https://www.dropbox.com/sh/s9f9h7kdmetztz9/AAAz6Z1nEovKIqgDsXo34qFia?dl=0) and get the unzip videos in dir `./Input/` directly.

-> Raw video is prepared for calculating Y-PSNR.
-You can comment the `### calculate delta Y-PSNR` part at the bottom of `main_test.py`, such that raw video and its path are not required anymore.

 ### PQF label

 Second, we prepare the **PQF label** `label_BasketballPass_416x240_500_qp37.mat` of `BasketballPass_416x240_500_qp37.yuv`.